KDE/krita-deps-management/README.md

 * `shared` --- this is the legacy method of building multiple backages in the same environment without uploading them into the package repository.
 Currently, it is available for debugging purposes only

 `<platform>` selects the platform for which we build the package.
 Please note that `android-x86` platform is kept only for debugging purposes.
 We don't provide Krita build for this platform anymore.

+## How to update/rebuild a dependency

+### Testing the changes

+1) Change the build recipes in `ext_foo` directory
+2) Create a branch/MR with the changes
+3) Open the auto-generate pipeline for the branch/MR
+4) Depending on the nature of your changes you may prefer to rebuild one specific package or a whole subtree of dependencies.
+To do that you need to open a corresponding job (open it by clicking on a name, **not** on the "play" button):

+    * rebuild a single package: open `custom_local_cache_<platform>`

+    * rebuild the sutree of deps: open `dirty_local_cache_<platform>`

+    Note: you need to use "local_cache" type of job, since publishing is not available from non-protected branches.

+5) On the job's page add an environment variable:

+    * var: `KRITA_STAGE_DEP`
+    * value: `base/foo base/bar` (space-separated list)

+6) After the environment variable is set, run the job to test if it builds fine.

+### Publishing the packages

+The packages can be published only from `master` and `transition/*` branches.
+After your MR is merged into master, you need to run `dirty_publish_<platform>` jobs for all related platforms to get the package published.
+The process of setting up `KRITA_STAGE_DEP` is the same as in the testing builds.